Jeffrey D. Weidenhamer, Director, Trustees’ Distinguished Professor of Chemistry

 The Honors Capstone Project will officially begin in the Honors student's next to last semester, although it may start earlier if the student, faculty mentor, and Honors Director agree.
-The Honors Capstone Project is typically completed in two semesters as two sections of Independent Study 498 in the student's major, and thus the student must complete an Independent Study Request form from the Office of Record’s and Registration prior to registration.
+The Honors Capstone Project is typically completed in two semesters as two sections of Independent Study 498 in the student's major, and thus the student must submit an Independent Study Request form through etrieve on the AU Portal prior to registration.
 For more information, see the Independent Study Program section of the catalog.
 A written prospectus is required of all Honors students by the conclusion of HON 310, and this prospectus (approved by the faculty mentor and the Honors Director) should serve as a guide to the Capstone Project.
 The Honors Capstone Project will typically be completed in the Honors student's final semester, will be reviewed and approved by the faculty mentor, Honors Director, and an additional faculty reviewer of an appropriate academic department, and will be publicly presented to the Ashland University community.
 The Honors Capstone Project Handbook distributed in HON 310 should be consulted for the appropriate deadlines.

 Honors students have five options for completing the Honors Elective: taking a 2nd HON 390, taking an Honors designated core course in a 5th area, completing two Honors Contract Courses, completing three HON 201: Honors Community Engagement Projects or completing an Honors Study Abroad experience.
 The latter three options are described in more detail below.